ProjectLibertyLabs/siwa/docs/src/Credentials.md

 ## Available Credentials

 Each request also has a multiformat hash of the schema file to ensure the correct verification document is requested.
-Below is the official types and multihashes to use.
+Below are the official types and multihashes to use.

 ### Graph Key